gBloxy/modern-minesweeper/README.md

 # g_Bloxy's Minesweeper

 This is a classic minesweeper game with a modern look made in [python](https://www.python.org) with pygame.
-The game features four levels of difficulty from easy to extreme with cool sounds and particles effects.
+The game features four levels of difficulty from easy to extreme with cool particles effects.

 ## Screenshots

 ## Play the game

 Extract the .zip file and just execute the MineSweeper.py file inside the game folder.
-You can also download the windows executable version on itch.io [here](https://g-bloxy.itch.io).

 ## Requirements